Haloegen/get_climbing/README.md

 ## Testing

-Using Google Dev tools I went about trying to make it responsive and testing all links so that they worked.
+- Using Google Dev tools I went about trying to make it responsive and testing all links so that they worked.
 I also needed to get the pictures to work in the slider which also faced a problem.
 But through testing, seeing what sizes could fit or how i could orient the pictures it eventually worked.
+- I checked every link, and made sure everything fit my wireframe from balsamiq

 ### Validator Testing